dvb-ece-cpp/ece4203_lab3/README.md

    cd
    git clone https://github.com/dvb-ece-cpp/ece4203_lab3.git
    ```
+3. Install the CAD tools
-3a.
-UPDATED - Reinstall miniconda (the installation from Lab 2 might have been broken):
+    A. UPDATED - Reinstall miniconda (the installation from Lab 2 might have been broken):
    ```
    /data02/ECE4203/etc/cleanup_conda.sh
    ```
-3b.
-Logout of the HPC, and log back in again.
+    B. Logout of the HPC, and log back in again.

-3c.
-Execute the CAD tool installation script by typing the following, exactly as shown:
+    C. Execute the CAD tool installation script by typing the following, exactly as shown:
    ```
    /data02/ECE4203/etc/ece4203_tools.sh
    ```
    The script will take a while to download the tools and install them.
 You will only need to do this once! (hopefully)

 4. Now, activate the new Conda environment by typing:
    ```
    conda activate ece4203